 EPP/MSI Undergraduate Scholarship Program

-The 2021 EPP/MSI Undergraduate Scholarship application is open until February 1, 2021 — apply here today!
+The 2021 EPP/MSI Undergraduate Scholarship application is now closed.
+The 2022 application period will open on September 1, 2021.

 Students attending Minority Serving Institutions as defined by the US Department of Education (Hispanic Serving Institutions, Historically Black Colleges and Universities, Tribal Colleges and Universities, Alaskan-Native Serving Institutions, and Native Hawaiian Serving Institutions) are eligible to apply for the program.

 Important update: Starting in 2019, U.S. nationals are eligible to apply for the EPP/MSI Undergraduate Scholarship Program.

 Due to the COVID-19 pandemic, internships and planned events, such as scholar orientation and the scholar symposium, may be held virtually.
 The Office of Education will review precautionary guidelines provided by the CDC in advance of events and internships, and will notify scholars when a decision is made whether to hold them virtually or in person.

 - Students receive awards valued at up to $45,000 in total support (including travel and conference participation) during their junior and senior years.

 - Students complete an 11 week paid summer internship and training at NOAA in Silver Spring, MD, between May and July of the first summer.
 During the second summer, students complete a 10 week paid internships at NOAA facilities across the country.
 Students are paid a stipend and receive a housing allowance during summer internships.